About outside school hours care (OSHC)

-Specific advice regarding early childhood education and service operations can be found on
+Specific advice about early childhood education and service operations can be found on our

-Australian Health Protection Principal Committee is the key committee for health emergencies.
-It is comprised of all state and territory Chief Health Officers and is chaired by the Australian Chief Medical Officer.
+The Australian Health Protection Principal Committee is the key committee for health emergencies.
+It's comprised of all state and territory Chief Health Officers and is chaired by the Australian Chief Medical Officer.
 Updates for early childhood and schools can be found on

 Australian Health Protection Principal Committee

-DET employee policy and guidelines can be found at Working from Home
+Department employee policy and guidelines can be found at Working from Home.

 Australian Government Department of Education, Skills and Employment